Reactor with Recycle Stream

-The reactor conversion is the percent of entering the reactor that is consumed:
+The reactor conversion is the fraction of entering the reactor that is consumed:

 where and are the flow rates of entering and exiting the reactor.

-The overall conversion is the percent of the feed that is consumed:
+The overall conversion is the fraction of the feed that is consumed:

 where is the flow rate of exiting the reactor.